We're investing in 20 Trans+ Creatives to help us mark the third Trans+ History Week in 2026, by making official content.

 Trans+ History Week is a week-long reflective period to learn and celebrate the momentous and millennia-old history of transgender, non-binary, gender-diverse and Intersex people.
-Trans+ History Week is a social enterprise to ensure its activity benefits the community and a QueerAF Launchpad project.
+Trans+ History Week CIC is a social enterprise to ensure its activity benefits the community, and it began as a QueerAF launchpad project.

-It begins on May 05 2025, the 92nd anniversary of the Nazi raid on the world’s first trans clinic.
+It begins on May 04 2026, the 93rd anniversary of the Nazi raid on the world’s first trans clinic.
 It's the week they tried to erase us.
 It's the week we will be remembered.
-This is when our official article and illustration content will come out.
+This is when our official article and illustration content will come out, the podcast will start shortly after.

 There are paid commissions available for:

-We're particularly interested in hearing from unpublished, marginalised and emerging Trans+ creatives for whom these schemes are designed.
+We're particularly interested in hearing from unpublished, marginalised and emerging Trans+ creatives looking to build media careers for whom these schemes are designed.

-We're based in the UK, and our priority will be towards UK creatives where our mission to change the media is focused.
-You'll need to participate in meetings during GMT working hours (10am-6pm) if you live outside the UK and are chosen to take part.
+We're based in the UK, and our priority will be towards UK creatives at the commissioning stage because that's where our mission to change the media is focused.
+However, we have a global outlook, so if you're applying from outside the UK, you'll need to be available to participate in meetings during GMT working hours (10:00 a.m. - 6:00 p.m.).

-The stories will all come out in the build up to, during and after Trans+ History Week, so you should be prepared to turn the content around within the proposed timelines for each scheme.
+The stories will be released in the build-up to, during, and after Trans+ History Week, so you should be prepared to turn the content around within the proposed timelines for each scheme.

 What kinds of stories are we looking to tell?